The Noosa Botanic Gardens are located on Lake Macdonald Drive, Lake Macdonald.

 Take a walk in the gardens

-Noosa Botanic Gardens layout map [125KB] shows the following sections:
+Noosa Botanic Gardens layout map shows the following sections:

 - Section D: Bush chapel, surrounded by cottage flowers with 3 bench seats with a bridal photo area to the north.
-Red hippeastrum flowers late September to October
+Red hippeastrum flowers bloom late September to October.

-- Section E: Eastern Lawn area on water's edge, 1 picnic shelter and table
+- Section E: Easter Lawn Area on water's edge, 1 picnic shelter and table.

 The gardens are available for events, wedding or ceremonies.
 Any events should consider the amenity of nearby residents and other users.
 Read the following information for further details: